TopCoder2K/MLOpsCourse/README.md

 # MLOpsCourse

 ## Setup

-To setup all the depedencies, run the folling:
+To setup all the dependencies, run the following:

 ```
-poetry install
+poetry install --without dev
 ```

 ## Run experiments

 To train and evaluate a chosen model, run:

 ```
 poetry run python3 main.py --model [chosen_model]
 ```
-N.B.
-Only Random Forest model is currentrly supported.